opensearch-project/project-website/_posts/2022-03-09-fine-dining-for-indices.md

 }
 ```

 `dynamic_mapping_index` will refuse to index any ingested fields  called `dont_index_me`.
-If you later decide to retrieve the document you will still find the fields and values stored in the `_source` element. **This tradeoff is one of efficiency.** The size of your index will be somewhat proportional to the amount of data you store in it.
+If you later decide to retrieve the document you will still find the fields and values stored in the `_source` object. **This tradeoff is one of efficiency.** The size of your index will be somewhat proportional to the amount of data you store in it.
 Deciding not to index certain fields means a smaller index, which means a smaller cluster.

 ## The Proof is in the Pudding

-Let's see it in action.
-We'll put some data in that we know won't be stored, and then we'll query for that data.
-Remember, the field `dont_index_me` is explicitly  not stored in the index due to the mapping we provided with `index: false`
+How does this work in action?
+Remember, the field `dont_index_me` is explicitly not part of the index because of the mapping property of `index: false`.
+So, when you add a document with this field it isn't being added to the index but is being stored.

 ```
 POST dynamic_mapping_index/_doc
 {
 	"eat_me": "iron ration",
 	"drink_me": "potion of index familiarity",
 	"dont_index_me": "I'm expecting this field to be ingested, but because I'm familiar with my data I know beforehand I don't need it.
 It will not be indexed and won't be returned in search queries.
-It will be retrievable in the `_source` field of this document is ever retrieved.", "some_other_field": "This field is not in the mapping to exemplify Dynamic Mapping."
+It will be retrievable in the `_source` object of this document is ever retrieved.", "some_other_field": "This field is not in the mapping to exemplify Dynamic Mapping."
 }
 ```

-Let's try to search our index using the field `dont_index_me`:
+Let us try a search query using the field `dont_index_me`:

 ```
 GET dynamic_mapping_index/_search